Victoria's relationship with The Americas

 Latin America is a large, dynamic region, and a growing area of opportunity for Victoria.
 Victoria's cultural ties and people-to-people links to Latin America are substantial, and help support an emerging commercial relationship.

-Recognising the importance of the relationship, the Victorian Government a VGTI in Santiago, Chile in 2016.
+Recognising the importance of the relationship, the Victorian Government opened a Victorian Government Trade and Investment (VGTI) office in Santiago, Chile in 2016.
 International education is a significant and growing opportunity for Victoria in Latin America.
 The Victorian Government currently has an Education Services Manager based in Santiago, Chile.

 In 2017, LATAM Airlines launched a direct flight service between Melbourne and Santiago.
 In May 2018, the Victorian Government released its Globally Connected: Latin America Trade and Investment Strategy outlining priority markets and sectors in the region.